liudi1025/RightFit/README.md

 # rightfit_v1

-This is Di Liu's TDI capstone project.
+This is Di Liu's The Data Incubation(TDI) capstone project.

 The objective of this project is to help jobhunters better understand the potential companies during the job searching process.